-My mother-in-law has a 200-plus pound 34-inch CRT HDTV sitting in her sunroom.
-It works, so we've been putting off replacing it because it's too heavy for one person to move, and we even if we could carry it, we can't just put the TV out on the curb for regular trash pickup.
+My mother-in-law had a 200-plus pound 34-inch CRT HDTV sitting in her sunroom for years.
+It worked, so we put off replacing it because it's too heavy for one person to move, and even if we could carry it, we couldn't just put the TV out on the curb for regular trash pickup.
 Old CRT TVs contain four to eight pounds of lead, cadmium, mercury, and other toxins that are harmful to the environment, and even newer LCD, plasma, and OLED TVs contain harmful elements.
 So, getting rid of any old TV requires planning.

 Unfortunately, your options are limited even if your TV works and is relatively new.
 While companies used to have buy-back or trade-in programs, those are no longer running.
 And trade-in sites that will buy your old electronics, like Gazelle, Decluttr, Amazon, and Best Buy, don't take TVs.
-You could list your TV on eBay, Facebook Marketplace, or Craigslist, but you have to figure out the logistics of delivering it undamaged to your buyer.
+You could get lucky listing your TV on eBay, Facebook Marketplace, or Craigslist.
+There is a small market for gamers who appreciate the low input lag, fast response time, and high contrast of high-quality CRT TVs.
+But you have to figure out the logistics of delivering it undamaged to your buyer.
 TVs are fragile, so a local sale will likely be your best bet.

 There are places where you can bring TVs for donation or recycling.
 And, of course, you can pay to have it hauled away.
 Here are your options.

 Just like you should delete your personal data when getting rid of an old computer, you should remove your personal information from your TV.
 Smart TVs that accessed the internet first hit the shelves in 2007, so your old TV may have account information and other personal data stored.